vishnya/so_text/README.md

  The main steps of the Pipeline are:
  - Read the data into a data frame.
  - Encode stemmed word features, and perform tf-idf.
- - Feed the tf-idf matrix, and also an additional feature (length of doc), into XGBoost
+ - Feed the tf-idf matrix, and also an additional feature (length of doc), into XGBoost.
- - Generate a performance report, with `roc_auc` and a classification report
+ - Generate a performance report, with `roc_auc`,  classification report and confusion matrix.

 # Main analysis